-- Ocular imaging.
 The recent advent and acquisition of high resolution advanced imaging technologies (ultrasound biomicroscopy, microcoil assisted MRT and Optical Coherence Tomography) have given momentum to this new research focus.

 Veterinary and comparative ophthalmologist with expertise in the fields of clinical veterinary and Good Laboratory Practice (GLP) based experimental ophthalmology, ocular imaging, comparative ocular anatomy and physiology, cell and tissue culture, immunohisto- and cytochemistry and microscopic imaging techniques.